RRZE-HPC/ThePerformanceLogbook/Template/logbook.md

 or with the kramdown converter: kramdown --template document  -i GFM  -o html logbook.md

+If checked in as part of a github project html is automatically generated if using the github web interface.

 Optional: Document how much time was spent.
 A simple python command line tool for time tracking is [Watson](http://tailordev.github.io/Watson/).
 ------------------------------------------------------------------------------>